Cameron-Ord/Music-Visualizer/readme.md

 ## Music Visualizer
 ![Image](readme_gif/example.gif)

-**A music visualizer for Linux systems written in C. This is unfinished software, so keep your expectations low.**
+**A music visualizer for Linux systems written in C. This is unfinished software, and the program is mostly written with only my personal use in mind.
+So please be considerate of this.**

 I'm still thinking of a name for this program, haven't really thought of anything yet so I'm just going with Music Visualizer for now.

+## Todo
+> Remove the libsndfile dependency by reading the files manually myself.
+> Add multithreading or single threading options for visual audio processing
+> Styling
+> Maybe consider using OpenGL?

 ## Releases
 I am working on creating a release for this program at the moment.